anthony-celeres/quiz-show/README.md

 ## 🚀 Deployment

-### Deploy to Vercel (Recommended)
-1. Push your code to GitHub
-2. Connect your repository to Vercel
-3. Add your environment variables
-4. Deploy!

-### Deploy to Netlify
 1. Build the project: `npm run build`
 2. Upload the `.next` folder to Netlify
 3. Configure environment variables